In this review 6 sections

 - Urethane microspheres dampen vibration on mishits

+The best irons for high handicappers in 2026 are the Callaway Paradym Ai Smoke Max — their AI-designed face retains ball speed across the entire hitting area, turning 15-yard mishit penalties into 5-yard losses.
+For budget buyers, the Wilson D9 ($399) delivers 90 percent of the forgiveness at one-third the price.
 High handicappers (18+) make a lot of mishits.
 The wrong irons punish every one of them.
 The right irons — specifically game-improvement irons with wide soles, high MOI, and forgiving face technology — can add 10–20 yards on off-center strikes.
-We tested 8 sets over 60+ rounds to find what actually helps.
+We tested 8 sets over 60+ rounds; three earned a recommendation.

 📋 Update Log — last updated Apr 14, 2026 ▼